 Are you looking for contemporary homes or an older property?
 Some people love the older look and feel in their home.
 Others want something new and shiny that can be found with Luxury Real Estate.
 Both come hand in hand with their perks.
 This is a matter that generally falls to personal choice.

-- Size – another important question to ask is how big you need the property to be.
+Another important question to ask is how big you need the property to be.
 How many children do you have?
 Eventually, they’ll all need their own space, so it’s generally best to opt for a home with sufficient bedrooms for one room each.
 If you’re planning more children, it could be good to ensure that you have space ready for them, rather than having to up and move each time your family grows.
 Do you want extra rooms?
 Some people work from home and would like a home office.
-Some would like a games room.
+Others would like a game room.
 Some would like a room to work out in.
 Some would like a spare room for guests.
 These are all questions you should ask yourself when planning the size of the property you’re looking for.

 This may sound like a small factor when it comes to buying a house, but for some people, it’s essential.
 Do you need a garage to park your car in?
 Do you need a double garage for two cars?
 A triple garage for three cars?
 Some areas simply don’t have safe or convenient on-road parking, or you may just want the extra protection that a garage provides.

 The majority of families want a garden.
 Having a safe and secure outdoor space for children to play in can make all the difference to their development.
 You may also have pets who need an outdoor space to stretch their legs out in too.
 Determine how big you want your garden to be and whether or not it’s essential when planning your perfect dream home.